 Another favorite spot is another 10 miles down the road at Susan Creek.
 A bit of a hike down a trail, through brush, in and out of the water will bring you to a small coved section where you can wade out and either work on casts or try to cast off your other side.

-The North Umpqua offers the longest summer steelhead season of any river in the world-running from June until mid November.
+The North Umpqua offers the longest summer steelhead season of any river in the world-running from June until mid-November.
 Steelhead, a type of rainbow trout, return to their original fresh water hatching ground to spawn after descending the river to the ocean, where they stay at sea for one to four years.
 Unlike some types of fish, steelhead do not die after spawning, and make this journey up to four seasons.
 The average North Umpqua steelhead weighs eight pounds, with an occasional fifteen pounder and all fish are meant to be released.
+You can see why Umpqua river fishing is on so many fisherman’s bucket list!

 Next, make sure to partake of the evening cocktail hour located in the Steamboat Inn Library where aperitifs and hors d’oeuvres are offered.